Larry1280326/civl4220_building_segmentation/README.md

 # Move the model to the device
 model.model.to(DEVICE)
 ```

 ### run it locally
 1. Step 1: Download the dataset
 Please download the Massachusetts Buildings Dataset from this [kaggle page](https://www.kaggle.com/datasets/balraj98/massachusetts-buildings-dataset/data?select=png) and then unzip it, put the whole folder under the same directory as the three python file.

+2. Step2: create an environment
-If you want to run locally, please install Anaconda and create an environment.
+Please install Anaconda and create an environment.
 Then, install all the libraries in `requirement.txt`.

+3. Step3: change the code in `run.py`
 In `run.py`, change the following two lists in lines 44-45  to all combinations of encoder and decoder you want to test.
 ```{python}
 ARCHS = ["UNETPLUSPLUS","UNET", "FPN"] # change decoder